The Beer Game – Supply Chain Simulation Educational Tool

 1. Realistic Demonstrability

-Supply chain simulations, in the guise of board (and more recently, computer) games, provide the opportunity to test the concepts out, visualise the effects, and get a feel for the mechanics involved.
+Supply chain simulations, in the guise of games, provide the opportunity to test the concepts out, visualise the effects, and get a feel for the mechanics involved.

 2. Time Compression